codemariner/tconf/README.md

 Adapting [12 factor app configuration](https://12factor.net/config) to a type checked, application focused world view.

+## Features
+- Heirarchichal configuration - values are merged from multiple sources.
+- Supported file formats: yaml, json, json5
+- Environment specific configuration via NODE_ENV
+- Runtime type validation.
+- Type coercian of environment variables - string values can be converted to:
+  - number
+  - boolean
+  - Date
+  - RegExp
+- All values can be configured by environment variables.

 ## Overview

 [12 factor app](https://12factor.net/config) guidelines for configuration promotes "strict separation of config from code" through the use of environment variables.
 While this is beneficial from a deployment perspective, how this is impelemented in many cases falls short of adequately supporting complex configuration within an application.